 Schedule Your Appointment

 At Vance Thompson Vision, our dedicated team of eye doctors is committed to maintaining your comfort and quality of life, as well as improving your overall eye health.
 After we have conducted a full eye assessment, we will be able to diagnose your condition and present you with your best options for treatment.
-If you're experiencing difficulties seeing, dry eye, or other inconveniences and discomforts, we encourage you to get in touch with our Bozeman, MT office at your earliest convenience.
+If you're experiencing difficulties seeing, dry eye, or other inconveniences and discomforts, we encourage you to get in touch with our Billings, MT office at your earliest convenience.
 Schedule your one-on-one appointment with a member of our highly trained team.